|Search Collections||Exhibits and Education||Seattle Facts||About the Archives|

 Various newsletters and brochures published by the department.

-Collection documents Department of Planning and Development efforts to protect trees and plant life.
-Subject matter includes environmental protection and conservation.
+Collection documents environmental protection and conservation efforts made by Department of Planning and Development to protect trees and plant life.
+Images include saved trees and tree protection fences, decorative public art, and sidewalk vegetation.

 Land Use Information Service is a twice weekly bulletin listing land use applications, decisions of the director of DCLU, notices of hearings and appeals, and other land use actions.